 Environmental medicine is focused on the interaction between humanity and the environment.
-On a custom patient-by-patient case, environmental medicine investigates the adverse reactions an individual may experience as a result of their exposure to environmental conditions.
+On a custom patient-by-patient case, environmental medicine investigates the adverse experiences an individual may experience as a result of their exposure to environmental toxins.

 What Does Environmental Medicine Cover?

 While the field of environmental medicine is understandably broad, specific areas of concern include the following:

 - Air pollution